Responsible Gambling Culture

-In early 2019, OLG set out on a five-year course through the launch of a comprehensive Diversity and Inclusion Strategy that advances diverse representation in the organization and establishes the framework for an inclusive culture and outlines OLG’s commitment to Diversity and Inclusion as a business priority.
+In early 2019, OLG set out on a five-year course through the launch of a comprehensive D&I Strategy which focuses on advancing diverse representation in the organization, establishing a framework for building an inclusive culture and outlining OLG’s commitment to Diversity and Inclusion as a strategic business priority.

-While the launch of the strategy was a big accomplishment this year, a number of other successes have occurred:
+While the launch of the strategy was a big accomplishment, a number of other successes have occurred:

-OLG was recognized as a Greater Toronto Top Employer due in large part to OLG’s Diversity and Inclusion efforts.
-Our employee engagement results positively demonstrated the way we value our diverse and inclusive culture.
+OLG was recognized as a Greater Toronto Top Employer in 2019 due in large part to OLG’s D&I efforts.
+Our employee engagement results demonstrated that our employees’ value OLG’s efforts to support diversity and inclusion.

-Training focused on Indigenous Cultural Awareness which introduced participants to Indigenous peoples’ experiences and brought history alive through the telling of personal experiences
+OLG held employee training sessions focused on Indigenous Cultural Awareness which introduced participants to Indigenous peoples’ experiences and brought history alive through the telling of personal experiences.

 In 2019, OLG was recognized as a Greater Toronto Employer due in large part to OLG’s Diversity and Inclusion effort.